The USF Law Clinics include several specialized clinics:

 In addition, Employment Law Clinic students become involved in wage and hour disputes before the California Labor Commissioner.
 The clinic assists clients of the Instituto Laboral de la Raza, a workers' rights organization that addresses the needs of low income workers and their families throughout the San Francisco Bay Area.
 Finally, clinic students make presentations on employment rights at local high schools as part of the EEOC's Youth at Work program.

-4 Units USF's innovative Frank C. Newman International Human Rights Law Clinic focuses on critical human rights issues, including migrants' rights, application of the death penalty to juveniles, and trafficking of women.
+Read highlights and student perspectives about our clinics5 Units USF's innovative Frank C. Newman International Human Rights Law Clinic focuses on critical human rights issues, including migrants' rights, application of the death penalty to juveniles, and trafficking of women.
 Participating students research and prepare presentations for the United Nations Human Rights Council and the Commission on the Status of Women.
 As representatives of Human Rights Advocates, many students present their case to the council at its headquarters in Geneva, Switzerland, or to the Commission on the Status of Women in New York City.
 Students also work on briefs detailing international law standards to U.S. courts and represent individual clients before the Inter-American Commission on Human Rights.

 3 Units The Internet and Intellectual Property Justice Clinic, in partnership with the Electronic Frontier Foundation, provides a variety of intellectual property legal services, such as domain name disputes in ICANN proceedings, copyright infringement notifications and counter notifications under the Digital Millennium Copyright Act of 1998, as well as other trademark and copyright matters.
 The clinic is also a partner in "Chilling Effects," a joint project of the Electronic Frontier Foundation and law school clinics at Harvard, Stanford, Berkeley, and Maine.
 Chilling Effects helps the public understand the protections that the First Amendment and intellectual property laws provide for online activities.